 From an ordinary point of view the following of the principles of Karma Yoga appears as fatalism.

-But it is not fatalism in the sense of the accepting of the exact and unalterable preordination of everything without the possibility of any change whatever.
+But it is not fatalism in the sense of accepting the exact and unalterable preordination of everything without the possibility of any change whatever.
+On the contrary, Karma Yoga teaches how to change the karma: how to influence the karma.

 But from the point of view of Karma Yoga this influencing is an entirely inner process.